 We’ve improved our Functional Skills qualifications

-We've made improvements to our Functional Skills qualifications.
-Following your feedback and a thorough review of our English and maths qualifications, we’ve made changes to our assessments, resources and practice papers.
+Following your valuable feedback and a thorough review of our English and maths qualifications, we’ve made improvements to our assessments, resources and practice papers.

 We’ve focused on three key areas: